-Through providing Quality First Teaching and appropriate waves of intervention we will: -
+Through providing Quality First Teaching and appropriate waves of intervention we will:-

-- Ensure all children have access to a broad and balanced curriculum by providing a differentiated plan appropriate to their individual needs and abilities. - □ Support the development of children with EHCPs independence through inclusion and opportunities to work in a variety of learning groups, not on a constant 1-1 basis.
+• Ensure all children have access to a broad and balanced curriculum by providing a differentiated plan appropriate to their individual needs and abilities.

-- Ensure identification of any child requiring special educational needs and disabilities (SEND) provision as early as possible. - □ Ensure as far as possible that children express their views and are fully involved in decisions which affect their education. - □ Promote a successful and communicative partnership with parents in supporting the individual with their specific special needs at all stages of the process. - Promote effective working partnerships with outside agencies where appropriate to meet identified special educational needs
+- Ensure identification of any child requiring special educational needs and disabilities (SEND) provision as early as possible. - Ensure as far as possible that children express their views and are fully involved in decisions which affect their education. - Promote a successful and communicative partnership with parents in supporting the individual with their specific special needs at all stages of the process. - Promote effective working partnerships with outside agencies where appropriate to meet identified special educational needs